Home Appraisal Checklist: A Guide for Sellers

 • Online tools to check your asking price: HomeLight’s Home Value Estimator is an example of a handy online tool that can provide some help researching your home’s value.
 Home value estimators use information from multiple sources to provide a ballpark estimate of your home’s value based on current market trends.
 However, the algorithms these estimators use can’t measure every detail like an appraiser can, such as recent upgrades that the tool didn’t include in its calculations.
 When you answer our seven-question quiz, we can predict your home’s current value with greater accuracy.

-• Comparative Market Analysis, or CMA: This is a resource that your agent used to help determine your asking price.
+• Comparative Market Analysis or CMA: This is a resource that your agent uses to help determine your asking price.
 A CMA involves examining about 10 “comps,” or properties that are comparable to your home in size, location, and amenities, such as a swimming pool.

 4. Create a home fact sheet

-Even though appraisers can’t use most information that’s more than three-months-old, a previous appraisal, blueprints or a sketch is evergreen.
-And, while the appraisers definitely take their own measurements, the documents can provide a benchmark as well as valuable zoning information and other details.
+Even though appraisers can’t use most information over three months old, a previous appraisal, blueprints, or a sketch is evergreen.
+And while the appraisers definitely take their own measurements, the documents can provide a benchmark as well as valuable zoning information and other details.

-Also, because the appraiser is looking to document features that add value, a list of itemized upgrades including the dates and materials contribute to an accurate appraisal.
+Also, because the appraiser is looking to document features that add value, a list of itemized upgrades including the dates and materials contributes to an accurate appraisal.

 For example, “It can be hard to tell the difference between quartz and quartzite countertops (a man-made, less expensive stone) just by looking,” says Megan Suarez, a Regions Bank mortgage loan officer in Baton Rouge, Louisiana.
 “Without a list, the appraiser might not notice.”